thefossfo/pgc/README.md

 ### Automatic launchpad detection
 Using the Pan-Tilt Unit, as well as GPS and compass data, the beta setup will be able to calculate it's relevant location to the launch pad and automatically find and zoom in on it.

+### AI Enabled Tracking
+Once the pan tilt unit has been implemented and tested, the next phase will be to implement AI enabled tracking of the launch, and in conjunction with AR will be able to calculate the rocket's speed and trajectory and possibly even compare it with planned flight data and calculate variances.
+Data like this could be aggregrated into a server, and with the help of multiple PGC modules from varying locations, the data could provide valuable insights about the launch that might not have been noticed or tracked elsewhere.